xraypy/xraylarch/_sources/fitting/overview.txt

 Here, :math:`\epsilon_i` represents the uncertainty in the value of :math:`y_i`.

 As mentioned, the model function can be fairly complex.

-There is a large literature on the cases where the model function :math:`f(\bf{x},
-\bf{\beta})` depends linearly on its parameters :math:`\bf{\beta}`.
-More generally, the model function will not depend linearly on its parameters, and the minimization is generally referred to a ''non-linear least-squares optimization'' in the literature.
+There is an extensive literature for case where the model function :math:`f(\bf{x}, \bf{\beta})` depends linearly on its parameters :math:`\bf{\beta}` (but not necessarily linearly on a dependent variable -- a quadratic function :math:`\beta_0 + \beta_1 x + \beta_2 x^2` is linear in this sense).
+Of course, model function need not be linear in its parameters, and the minimization is generally referred to a ''non-linear least-squares optimization'' in the literature.
 All the discussion here will assume that the models can be non-linear.

 It is convenient to define the **residual function**  as